Classification of Rank 2 Cluster Varieties: as an integral linear manifold

-$\mu$ and $\mu^{-1}$ can always be factored into a product of unipotent matrices as follows: choose a toric model in which $k_i$ non-toric blowups are taken on the divisor $D_{v_i}$, for $v_1,\ldots,v_s\in N$ cyclically ordered counterclockwise.
+The matrices $\mu$ and $\mu^{-1}$ can always be factored into a product of unipotent matrices as follows: choose a toric model in which $k_i$ non-toric blowups are taken on the divisor $D_{v_i}$, for $v_1,\dots,v_s\in N$ cyclically ordered clockwise.
 Then we have the factorization

-where $\mu_{v_i}^{-k_i}$ is given in an oriented unimodular basis $(v_i,v_i')$ by the matrix $ \left( \right)$.
+where $\mu_{v_i}^{-k_i}$ is given in an oriented unimodular basis $(v_i,v_i')$ by the matrix $ \left(\begin{smallmatrix} 1 &k_i \\ 0 &1 \end{smallmatrix}\right)$.
 More generally, in a basis where $v_i = (a,b)$, the corresponding contribution to $\mu^{-1}$ is

 Now $\mu$ can of course be expressed as $\mu_{v_1}^{k_1} \cdots \mu_{v_s}^{k_s}$.
 Alternatively (following from the fact that $A\mu_v A^{-1}=\mu_{Av}$), the monodromy matrix is given by the product $\mu=(\mu'_{v_s})^{k_s} \cdots (\mu'_{v_1})^{k_1}$ of matrices of the form